Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Formalism of quasielastic scattering and neutrino event generator as a tool in reduced cross section study

 \subsection{Neutrino event generator as a tool in reduced cross section study}

-To test nuclear models that are employed in the GENIE event generator version 3.4.0, we compare reduced cross sections data for oxygen nucleus with predictions made within GENIE simulation framework.
-This framework offers several models for nuclear ground state, several models for each of the $eA$ or $\nu A$ scattering mechanisms and several models for hadronic final interaction, i.e., intranuclear rescattering of the outgoing hadrons.
-Only CCQE neutrino interactions with oxygen nucleus were simulated.
-To select events and their kinematics in the stable final state which correspond to a $1\mu1p$ signal, we choose events with one proton and any number of neutrons which have not been affected by inelastic FSI.
-Two methods are used for this.
-The first is based on the topology of the events in the stable final state, and second is based solely on the knowledge of the kinematics of events ~\cite{BAV5}.
+Reduced cross sections calculated for the oxygen nucleus within the GENIE version 3.4.0 framework are compared with data to test the nuclear models that are employed in the GENIE event generator.
+Several models for the nuclear ground state and several models for FSI are offered within this framework.
+We simulated only CCQE neutrino interactions with the oxygen nucleus.
+The events with one proton and any number of neutrons which did not undergo final state interactions are selected as a $1\mu1p$ signal.
+This event selection is performed using two methods: one is based on a specific event topology in the final state and the other relies only on the knowledge of the kinematics of events~\cite{BAV5}.

-In the Saclay experiment Ref.~\cite{Saclay} the ${}^{16}$O$(e,e^{\prime}p)$ measurements have been performed in the perpendicular kinematics for $-100 \le p_m \le 300$ MeV/c and reduced cross section has been integrated in the intervals of missing energy $\var_m =10 - 15$ MeV and 15-20 MeV, where the $p_{1/2}$ and $p_{3/2}$ hole strengths are mostly centered in two peaks with separation energies of 12.2 MeV and 18.5 MeV, respectively.
-In perpendicular kinematics the incident energy and energy transferred are fixed, as are the electron scattering angle and the outgoing proton energy, whereas the missing momentum changes with the proton angle.
+In the Saclay experiment Ref.~\cite{Saclay} the ${}^{16}$O$(e,e^{\prime}p)$ measurements have been performed in the perpendicular kinematics for $-100 \le p_m \le 300$ MeV/c and the reduced cross section has been integrated in the intervals of missing energy $\var_m =10 - 15$ MeV and 15-20 MeV, where the $p_{1/2}$ and $p_{3/2}$ hole strengths are mostly centered in two peaks with separation energies of 12.2 MeV and 18.5 MeV, respectively.
+In perpendicular kinematics, the incident energy and energy transferred are fixed, as are the electron scattering angle and the outgoing proton energy, whereas the missing momentum changes with the proton angle.
 It is necessary to choose the electron angle and outgoing proton energy such that $|\p_x|=|\q|$.
 The vectors $\p_m$ and $\q$ are almost perpendicular.